tdwg/bdq/tg2/_build_review/templates/bdqffdq/bdqffdq_landing-header.md

 ![Diagram of Validation, ValidationMethod, and ValidationAssertion with related classes](../guide/bdqffdq/bdqffdq_data_quality_needs_solutions_report_validation.svg "Validation concepts in the Needs, Solutions, and Reports levels.")

 The use of classes and properties in [bdqtest:](../../dist/bdqtest.ttl).
-See also the guidance provided in [Use of Properties (normative)
+See also the guidance provided in [2.1 Use of Properties (normative)
 ](#21-use-of-properties-normative).

 ## 2 Use of Terms (normative)